GeoRiskA/GeSSA/GeSSA_ChangeLog.md

 # CHANGE LOG
 ## GeSSA - GeoRiskA Scanning Software for Airphotos

-**Last Update = 29/02/2024**
+**Last Update = 13/11/2024**

 ### IMPORTANT NOTICE
-The current version(s) of GeSSA should still be considered as beta version(s), as no extensive use or application outside of the AfricaMuseum has been performed.
+The current version(s) of GeSSA should still be considered as beta version(s), as no extensive use or application outside the AfricaMuseum has been performed.

 ### TO DO LIST
-- [x] Ensure that a terminal opens when GeSSA is launched.  --> "Terminal=true" in the .desktop file (29/02/2024)
-- [ ] Get the setup section out of the main Python script, to make changes easier for non-coders
 - [ ] Write down a detailed user guide including installation, use, and best practices
 - [ ] Be more autonomous for the tkinter theme that is used.

 ---------------------
+### Version 0.2.0  (normal + lite versions) – 14/11/2024
+- [x] Get the setup/config section out of the main Python script and into a separate file.

+### Version 0.1.7  (normal + lite versions) – 12/11/2024
+- [x] Add test/debugging option in setup section (warmup testing only)

 ### Version 0.1.6  (normal + lite versions) – 29/02/2024
+- [x] Ensure that a terminal opens when GeSSA is launched.  --> "Terminal=true" in the .desktop file (29/02/2024)
 - [x] Prevent overwriting of an image it already exists (even if already implemented)
 - [x] Creation of a Lite version, without transparency option, developed specifically for EPSON A3 scanners (to avoid compatibility issues)
 - [x] Removed unnecessary information in the text of the header